Emilia-Romagna Travel Guide for Food Lovers: Italian Cuisine Delights!

 Even though my palate has expanded, my excitement for Italian food hasn’t waned a bit.

-Delicious Italian meat on a tray
+Delicious Italian meat on a serving tray to sample

-Delicious Italian meat on a tray
+Delicious Italian meat on a serving tray to sample

 Two years ago Audrey and I visited Italy for the first time.
 We couldn’t believe how much better Italian food is in Italy compared to anywhere else in the world.
 Milan-oh-me-oh-my!